 Access to real-time information.
 Enterprise workers often need a currently running job information, and smart factories are easily complemented with such hardware plus software solutions.
 The real-time supervision allows for a better understanding of how the factory is performing.

 Station workload balance.
-Having the statistical data about how production lines perform, supervisors can more precisely balance the line to make it accomplish interconnected jobs more effectively.
+Having statistical data about how production lines perform, supervisors can more precisely balance the line to make it accomplish interconnected jobs more effectively.

 Production line monitoring and automation.
 Smart factories allow for assembly line monitoring, and the gathered information is important to make well-thought-out decisions on how to decrease changeover time and utilize production time more efficiently.